chewhx/lyteui/README.md

 <!-- Consult the contributing guidelines to understand our workflow. -->

-- **Improve documentation** - fix incomplete or missing docs, correct spelling and grammar mistakes, suggest wordings, examples, or explanations
+- **Create or improve documentation** - Write documentation for components and features, fix incomplete or missing docs, correct spelling and grammar mistakes, suggest wordings, examples, or explanations
 - **Issues** - work on outstanding issues to fix bugs and errors
 - **Suggest new features or components** - discuss and suggest new features or components we may add to the library